How To Take Really Good Photos

 RAW Or JPEG - What’s Right For You?

 However, just as it was in the days of the darkroom, most folks don't want to spend their life at the desktop processing each and every image.
-And, even if they do, who has the time.

-To resolve this problem cameras are preset to JPEG mode.
-This means that, within a split second after releasing the camera’s shutter, the RAW file is automatically converted into a reasonable rendition of the subject or scene in question.
+As a result, almost immediately after the exposure is completed in camera, the RAW file is automatically converted into a reasonable rendition of the subject or scene in question.

 Your digital camera is now operating as both a recording device (i.e., camera) and a photo lab.